 That’s a wrap!

-If there’s one takeaway today, it’s ‘have fun’, for video is a form of content marketing that is a joy to produce.
+If there’s one takeaway today, it’s ‘have fun’.
+Video is a joy to produce.
 It’ll also revitalise tired email marketing campaigns and give your subscribers something far more engaging to view in their inboxes.